 - Explore the incentives and constraints that are influencing business decisions about hiring, compensation, training, and job quality.
 What conversations are happening within firms and in capital markets around these issues?
 What conditions allow for “better” decisions?

 - Examine recent and on-the-horizon changes in labor, capital and product markets, including the ascendance of AI.
 What are the effects of all these changes on economic inequality; importantly, how do managerial choices feed back into these markets?

 - And over time, encourage new and relevant research and teaching by management scholars.
-At the October dialogue we will begin to inventory teachable ideas, seed new research questions—and consider how academia might evolve to ensure that relevant, actionable knowledge is being created and shared—so that both current and future business leaders understand business’ role in effecting economic inequality.
+At the October dialogue we began to inventory teachable ideas, seed new research questions—and consider how academia might evolve to ensure that relevant, actionable knowledge is being created and shared—so that both current and future business leaders understand business’ role in effecting economic inequality.

 This event was made possible by our generous supporters: